PengNi/deepsignal3/README.md

 ## Quick start

-To call modifications, the raw fast5 files should be basecalled ([Guppy](https://nanoporetech.com/community)(version <=6.2.1)), and the raw pod5 files should be basecalled ([dorado](https://github.com/nanoporetech/dorado)).
+To call modifications, the raw fast5 files should be basecalled ([Guppy](https://nanoporetech.com/community)(version <=6.2.1)), and the raw pod5 files should be basecalled ([Dorado](https://github.com/nanoporetech/dorado)).
 Belows are commands to call 5mC in CG (you can use --motifs to change, for example --motifs CHH):

+Demo commands of using Dorado and deepsignal3 to call 5mC from POD5 files:
 ```bash
 # 1. dorado basecall using GPU
 dorado basecaller dna_r9.4.1_e8_sup@v3.3/ --emit-moves --device cuda:all pod5/ --reference chm13v2.0.fa  > demo.bam --batchsize 64